 Is it to force a new and different negotiating process, with a central role for Sinn Fein and the British Government, with others reduced essentially to observers?
 Again, this may be nearer the mark, for some dreamers.

-But it is an absurd idea - and certainly not one brought closer to reality by violence.
+But it is an absurd idea - and (certainly not one brought closer to reality by violence.) could never achieve lasting agreement.

 Is it to provoke a loyalist backlash or a security crackdown?
-Do they hope this would justify the violence, unite the nationalist community and lead to more communal trouble where republican aims might have more chance of flourishing?
+Do they hope this would justify their violence, unite the nationalist community and lead to more communal trouble where republican aims might have more chance of flourishing?
 Perhaps.
 But such an approach would be the height of cynicism.
-And I do not believe anyone is going to fall for it.
+And I do not believe anyone is falling for it.